Tagajo, the mysterious northern capital that also appears in the poetry pillows of the Heian period [Miyagi Prefecture]

 Google Map

-Basho walks near the Taga Castle ruins from the ``pot monument'', but the appearance of the surrounding area has changed due to natural disasters, and it is difficult to see the scenery like the one in the poem.
+Basho walked from the Tsubohi monument to the ruins of Taga Castle, but the surrounding area has changed due to natural disasters and other factors, so it is difficult to come across the scenery depicted in the Utamakura poem

-We finally found ``Noda no Tamagawa'' and then visited ``Okinoi'' (Okinoishi/Okinoi) and Matsuyama at the end of the day.
+We finally found "Noda no Tamagawa" and then visited "Okinoi" (Okinoishi/Okinoi) and Sueno Matsuyama

-The Heian period monk Noin Hoshi wrote, ``In the evening, you can hear the voices of plovers on the Noda Tamagawa River, carried by the sea breeze.''
-The ``Noda no Tamagawa'' is a small river flowing near Taga Castle.
-It's a river.
-It currently flows through the city, and due to bank protection construction, it is difficult to see what it looked like before, but it must have been a very scenic place during the Edo period.
+Noda no Tamagawa, the name of which the Heian period monk Noin Houshi wrote, "In the evening, the cries of plovers can be heard on the sea breeze over Noda no Tamagawa," is a small river that flows near Taga Castle.
+It currently flows through the city, and bank protection construction makes it impossible to see what the scenery looked like before, but it must have been a very scenic place during the Edo period

 Tamagawa in Noda